fraser-lab/fraser-lab.github.io/_drafts/2020-05-03-Clone-this-website.md

 layout: post
 group: news
 ---
+If you are starting a new lab or want an easy (democratized) way to run your lab website - please: Clone this website!

 The Fraser lab website was built by [Ben Barad](https://benjaminbarad.com) 6 years ago using [Github Pages](https://pages.github.com/).
 Since then, it has been improved upon by many members of the lab, and has been updated over 1000 times by James.

 We love our lab website, and we decided from the beginning to share it with a [permissive open source license](https://en.wikipedia.org/wiki/MIT_License), so that others in the community are able to copy and modify it to make their own lab websites.

-Updates are done in markdown...
+Updates are done in markdown, which is very easy to learn.
+The publications page is particularly powerful with easy formatting based on IDs for Pubmed, the Protein Data Bank, BioRxiv etc.

 ## Quite a few people have made websites based on the original Fraser Lab template, with varying degrees of customization:
 ### Sites Ben Made: